 Understand Your Criminal Defense Case

 If you have been arrested for a crime, no doubt you may be curious about what you will be facing.
 Despite the complexity of our country's legal system, most criminal trials are conducted similarly.
-Our Orange County criminal defense attorney explains how the trial is held and what each step of the process entails.
+Our attorney explains how the trial is held and what each step of the process entails.
 Understanding the criminal trial system not only prepares you for what is to come, but can also help you get a better grasp of your own case and the defense strategies that will be used to help protect your rights.

 The steps of a criminal trial are: